petersenpeter/CellExplorer/docs/tutorials/monosynaptic-connections-tutorial.md

 2. From the top menu select `MonoSyn` -> `Adjust monosynaptic connections`.
 The monoSyn data will now be loaded and the MonoSyn interface will be displayed.
 3. Adjust connections using the mouse or the numeric keypad.
 3. Once done, simply close the MonoSyn figure.
-4. You will be prompted to save the curation.
+4. You will be prompted to save the manual curation.
 If you confirm, it will save the `sessionName.mono_res.cellinfo.mat` to the data folder and update the connections in the `cell_metrics` file as well.